blakemcbride/Kiss/README.md

 Internet connection, you can run the following commands to download, install, configure, and run Kiss, tomcat, and the required JAR files:

+Be sure the JAVA_HOME and JRE_HOME environment variables are set correctly!

 ### Linux, Mac, BSD, etc.

     git clone https://github.com/blakemcbride/Kiss.git